karray/karray.github.io/_posts/2025-11-01-unsupervised-feature-attribution.md

 <details><summary>What are these metrics?</summary>

 <p>
-<strong>Pointing Game:</strong> Percentage of samples where the top point (max value) in the saliency map falls inside the ground-truth object region (higher = better).
+<strong>Pointing Game:</strong> Percentage of samples where the single most salient pixel falls inside the ground-truth object region.
 </p>

 <p>